Get news, updates, & event Info delivered right to your inbox:

-As we enter the holiday season, you may be wondering how to reduce your impact and still enjoy all of your favorite traditions.
+As we enter the holiday season, you may be wondering how to reduce your impact and still enjoy all of your favorite traditions while also having a sustainable holiday season.
 But have no fear!
-You can make plenty of wonderful sustainable Christmas memories while having a lower environmental impact.
+You can make plenty of wonderful sustainable Christmas memories and have a lower environmental impact.

-From DIY wrapping paper to LED Christmas lights, we’ve gathered up some of our favorite tips to help you stress less about your Christmas footprint and focus on the important stuff like making memories.
+From DIY wrapping paper to LED Christmas lights, we’ve gathered up some of our favorite eco friendly holiday tips to help you stress less about your Christmas footprint and focus on the important stuff, like making memories with your loved ones!

 1. Use Sustainable Holiday Gift Wrap

-What looks beautiful under your tree, is decidedly less so elsewhere: most mass-produced wrapping paper and gift bags are printed with unsustainable inks and coated with shiny foils — which are not recyclable.
-Get creative and wrap gifts with materials you have around the house, like old maps, comics, or even original artwork.
-You can also use any pretty, clean fabric like scarves, bandannas, or dish towels for a totally reusable wrapping.
+What looks beautiful under your tree is decidedly less so elsewhere.
+Most mass-produced wrapping paper and gift bags are printed using unsustainable inks and coated with shiny foils — which are not recyclable.
+Get creative and wrap gifts with materials that you have around the house, like old maps, comics, or paper shopping bags.
+You can also use any pretty, clean fabric like scarves, bandannas, or dish towels for a reusable wrapping.
 Create your own bows from strips of colorful paper and accessorize with twine, pressed leaves, and pinecones.

 2. Prepare an Eco Friendly Feast

 3. Get a Real Tree

 Why?
-Real Christmas trees are more environment friendly than fake ones, which are made from plastic and will take hundreds of years to break down.
-But don’t get just any tree — some growers use up to 40 different pesticides and even add chemical colorants!
-Ask your local Christmas tree seller about their practices or search for a sustainable farm near you.
+Real Christmas trees are more environmentally friendly than fake ones, which are made from plastic that will take hundreds of years to break down.
+But don’t get just any tree: some growers use up to 40 different pesticides and even add chemical colorants!
+Ask your local Christmas tree grower about their practices or search for a sustainable farm near you.
 Besides using less pesticides, a sustainable farm will plant more trees than they cut down each year.
 And those that they do harvest will be selectively cut in patches to maintain healthy forests.

 4. Switch to LED Holiday Lights